nickloman/nanopore-basecalling-scripts/README.md

 An alternative approach suggested by Mick Watson is to copy to a remote server via a network share (e.g. a SAMBA share) and use Robocopy.exe on Windows.

+## Related projects

+   * Please see Alexis Luccatini's [https://github.com/alexiswl/poreduck](Poreduck) for another take on this problem.